This review is an expansion of an article that appeared originally in DC Metro Theater Arts

 Hemings left no diary nor any other document.
 The text here is imagined by the playwright Sandra Seaton, who says “My portrait of Sally Hemings is based on my own family history.”
 Historians have concluded that Jefferson and the racially-mixed Hemings produced six children, starting in 1787, eight years after Jefferson’s wife died.
 He never remarried.
 Was Sally his concubine, his lover, or his victim?
 Jefferson apparently was faithful to Sally over 38 years, suggesting that she was more common-law wife than plaything, yet some scholars allege rape.
 The sex appears to have been consensual, but she was only 14 years old at the relationship’s start and he was 44.
 Moreover, she was his property.

 The language of this song cycle is poetic rather than reportorial.
 We hear that Jefferson takes Sally to Paris (as a servant for his 14-year-old daughter) and introduces her to the French language, culture and cuisine.
-There, Sally Hemings becomes aware of a slave-free society beyond her own time and place.
+There, Sally Hemings becomes aware of a slave-free society.
 Naturally, she is reluctant to return to the United States.
 She remembers Jefferson’s words: “Come back to America.
 No work to stain your tender hands.
 The run of the house.
 A servant of your own.
 Your own pen and quill.
 Come back with me.”

 Sally never forgets the freedom that Paris promised or the wider world it offered.
 When he takes her back to Monticello, Jefferson gives Sally a superior position compared to all his other slaves.
 “Alone in his sanctum sanctorum, I call him Mister.
 No woman goes there but me.”
 But it is an equivocal situation: When Jefferson’s guests sit down to dinner, Sally has to hide behind the drapes.
 And she sings that she realizes there will be “no room for me in your graveyard.”